- Travel Home

 Each year the organizers construct two large stages for the headliners and seven mega tents (with floorboards and everything) ... at some point it’s guaranteed to tip it down.

 Dates: July 18-21

 There’s not a poncho in sight at this mid-summer Spanish fest.
 Instead it’s heaving with Speedos.

-The festival itself is a sweaty affair; if you find yourself covered in beer, with your face in a raver’s armpit, fear not -- they actually have showers at the campsite.
-Alternatively, the beach and sea is not far from the festival site.
+The festival itself is a sweaty affair; if you find yourself covered in beer, with your face in a raver’s armpit, fear not -- they have showers at the campsite.
+Alternatively, the beach is close by.

-Don’t feel confined to the chips-in-a-tray diet you’ll be force fed at most other festivals either, the town center offers slap up paella and refreshing jugs of sangria to wash it down.
-Oh yeah, the lineup’s not bad either.
+The town center offers slap up paella and refreshing jugs of sangria to wash it down.
+And the lineup’s not bad either.

-Party until sunrise this year to a lineup including Bob Dylan, Noel Gallagher and The Vaccines.
+Party until sunrise this year to a lineup including The Killers, Kaiser Chief, Beady Eye and Primal Scream.

-Also on CNNGo: World's most bizarre annual events
+Also on CNN: World's most bizarre annual events

 Finger Lakes Grassroots Festival of Music and Dance, New York, United States